Men’s 'Live-In' Treatment Centre

 What to Expect

-The gender-specific, 42 to 84-day addiction treatment program addresses the physical, mental, emotional, social and spiritual aspects of addiction.
+The gender-specific, 42 day addiction treatment program addresses the physical, mental, emotional, social and spiritual aspects of addiction.
 Components of the program include:

 - Pre-admission interview and orientation to the treatment program.